script-fu/artbox/content/hub/plugins/folder/Toggle-Paint-Mode.md

 _File -> Quit_

-When Artbox restarts, your plugin should be activated by the assigned key.
+When Artbox restarts, your plug-in should be activated by the assigned key.